Exxon, Chevron slam brakes on shale as oil demand tumbles

 (For a graphic on Exxon's earnings, click here: tmsnrt.rs/3aTTnrp)

 Both companies will slash spending budgets by 30% this year.
 Chevron cut its capital spending budget to $14 billion and Exxon has set 2020 spending at $23 billion, the lowest in four years.
-Both said spending cuts will weigh heavily on shale.

-U.S. crude futures have recovered since settling in negative territory on April 20, but the current price of around $19 per barrel remains below the cost of production for many.
+U.S. crude futures have recovered a bit since settling in negative territory on April 20, but the current price of around $19 per barrel remains below the cost of production for many.

 Both Chevron and Exxon maintained their quarterly dividends.